webnerd-a/furr-os/README.md

 # Furry-OS
-FurryOS, a game simulated with a computer furry, made with Godot
+FurryOS, a game simulated speaking with a computer furry, made with Godot